 So, if you have this policy, you can rest assured that you are fully covered regardless of how much the rebuild costs.

-In Miami, because it is home to recurring natural disasters, your add-on will be very expensive.
+In Florida, because it is home to recurring natural disasters, your add-on will be very expensive.

 Water Backup Coverage

 Some types of water damage are covered by a standard policy, but water backup is not.
 Water backup coverage is good to have because it covers flooding due to a broken sump pump or a sewer backup.

 A standard homeowners insurance policy does not include sinkhole coverage.
 A sinkhole happens when the ground below the land surface gets overflowed with groundwater and eventually collapses inwards.